-The market operates from 12:00-3:00 PM every Wednesday at the Ravenswood Family Health Center (1798-A Bay Road, East Palo Alto).
+The market operates from 12-3 pm every Wednesday at the Ravenswood Family Health Center (1798-A Bay Road, East Palo Alto).
 We feature local, organic and sustainable fruits and vegetables from Salinas and Hollister.
-We accept cash, EBT, FMNP WIC checks, FMNP senior checks and EPA Fresh Checks.
-If you’d like to receive a weekly email or text reminder about the Farmers Market, contact Nicole Wires at email@example.com.
+We accept cash, EBT, FMNP WIC checks, FMNP senior checks, and EPA Fresh Checks.

 Every third Wednesday of the month we host a free cooking demonstration, featuring fresh produce from the market.
 Check out this video to see a demo in action and stop by the third Wednesday of the month for delicious taste tests!